j-r-manalo/j-r-manalo.github.io/_pages/timeseries.md

 As an added value, I provided the [relative importance](https://github.com/j-r-manalo/j-r-manalo.github.io/blob/9ad54280383660c7e05529c2903de7e0645bc5cc/assets/timeseries/11%20-%20rel_imp.py) of the input variables to guide our clients' decision-making.
 This was accomplished using [Shapley values](https://christophm.github.io/interpretable-ml-book/shapley.html).

+# Conclusion
+This project successfully developed a deep neural network time series model using LSTMs to forecast revenue trends for our clients.
+By leveraging Keras and a well-defined machine learning workflow, the model effectively captured the sequential nature of the data and learned from long-term dependencies.
+The implemented grid search ensured optimal hyperparameter selection, leading to accurate forecasts with confidence bands.
+Additionally, analyzing relative feature importance via Shapley values provided valuable insights for client decision-making across media channels.

 [^1]: The model was built from scratch and leveraged the work by [Jason Brownlee](https://machinelearningmastery.com/time-series-prediction-lstm-recurrent-neural-networks-python-keras/).